shred/acme4j/src/site/markdown/migration.md

 This document will help you migrate your code to the latest _acme4j_ version.

+## Migration to Version 0.13

+In the `acme4j-client` module, the `org.shredzone.acme4j.util` package has been renamed in order to fix a split package in Java 9.
+This package is meant to be internal, so this change should not break your code.
+The same named public package in the `acme4j-utils` module is unchanged.

 ## Migration to Version 0.12

 Java support for the _IdenTrust_ certificate that is used by _Let's Encrypt_ servers was added to JRE 8u101 in July 2016.
 For this reason, _acme4j_ does not need to use a hardcoded local truststore anymore.
 It has been disabled in this version, and the standard Java truststore is used instead.